pumpkin coconut curry with chicken

 - 1 15 ounce can pumpkin puree

-- 2 cups chicken or vegetable broth (low-sodium)
+- 2 cups chicken or vegetable broth, low-sodium

-- 1 cup coconut milk (not sweetened)
+- 1 cup full-fat coconut milk, not sweetened

-- 2 t curry powder
+- 2 teaspoon curry powder

 - 1 large pinch cayenne powder

-- 1/2 lime juiced
+- ยฝ lime juiced

-- Reduce heat to medium-high and dd remaining 1 T olive oil to dutch oven.
-Add onion and ginger.
-Cook for a few minutes until onion is soft.
+- Cook for a few minutes until onion is soft.
 Add garlic and cook for about one minute more.

 - Add tomatoes and pumpkin puree to pan.
 Cook for about 8-10 minutes, until puree is lightly browned.